Radial Line Pattern Development

 - Establish a starting point for the pattern and draw a line back to the radius point.

 - Set your compass to a step-off.
-From your starting point, swing it 12 times along the and label each point to match the elevation view.
+From your starting point, swing it 12 times along the stretch-out arc and label each point to match the elevation view.
 Start your numbering where you want the seam, commonly put on the short side of the cone.

 - Connect the all of the points back to the radius point.